mchmarny/dapr-demos/autoscaling-on-queue/README.md

 ### Kafka (optional)

-Next, if you don't have an access to Kafka you can use these instructions to install Kafka into the cluster:
+Next, if you don't have access to Kafka you can use these instructions to install Kafka into the cluster:

 ```shell
 helm repo add confluentinc https://confluentinc.github.io/cp-helm-charts/